 Recast your mortgage

-This process requires you to make a single lump-sum payment toward your mortgage (typically $10,000 or more) so that your principal balance is reduced.
+This process requires you to make a single large lump-sum payment toward your mortgage (typically $10,000 or more) so that your principal balance is reduced.
 Your lender can then re-calculate your amortization schedule for a small fee, usually around $250.

 Mortgage recasting is a much simpler process that keeps your current loan in place and simply lowers your monthly payment amount due to your lower principal balance.
 Most conventional loan lenders allow you to recast your mortgage, although it’s unavailable for government-backed mortgages such as FHA loans, VA loans, or USDA loans.

-Cancel your mortgage insurance
+Cancel your PMI

 Most conventional home loan lenders add an extra private mortgage insurance (PMI) charge to your monthly payment if you put down less than 20% for your home.
 Your lender is required to remove this charge automatically when your loan-to-value ratio reaches 22%, but you can actually contact your lender to request they remove the charge when you reach 20% equity in your home.
 Home values have been rising, and you may reach this amount sooner than you think.